pulumi/docs/content/topics/kubernetes.md

 hero:
     title: Kubernetes Superpowers
     body: >
         Pulumi is the modern platform to manage all of your cloud native infrastructure using familiar engineering tools and workflows.
-Avoid complex YAML by using your favorite programming languages and automate your deployments to Amazon EKS, Azure AKS, Google GKE, DigitalOcean DOKS, multi-cloud, hybrid and on-premises clusters with leading ecosystem integrations.
+Avoid complex YAML, JSON, and DSLs by using your favorite programming languages and automate your deployments to  Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE),  DigitalOcean Kubernetes (DOKS), multi-cloud, hybrid and on-premises clusters with leading ecosystem integrations.

 video_section:
   title: Pulumi In Action
-  subtitle: Watch how easy it is to setup Amazon EKS in 5 minutes with Pulumi
+  subtitle: Watch how easy it is to setup Amazon Elastic Kubernetes Service (EKS) in 5 minutes with Pulumi.
   youtube_video_id: yA40w1ryMu8
-  video_title: Get Started with Amazon EKS in 5 Minutes
+  video_title: Watch how easy it is to setup Amazon Elastic Kubernetes Service (EKS) in 5 minutes with Pulumi.

 kubernetes_overview:
     title: Cloud Native Engineering with Pulumi
     description: |
         Pulumi streamlines Kubernetes cluster configuration, management, and app workload deployments to your clusters.

-        With Pulumi you can:
+        With Pulumi for Kubernetes you can:
     ide:
         tabs:
             - title: index.ts